facebookresearch/mmf/website/docs/tutorials/concat_bert.md

     run_type=train_val
 ```

 When training ends it will save a final model `concat_bert_final.pth` in the experiment folder under `./save` directory.
+More details about checkpoints can be found [here](https://mmf.sh/docs/tutorials/checkpointing).
 The command will also generate validation scores after the training gets over.